Skip to content

 SIP Normalization Explained

-SIP normalization is the process of adapting SIP messages so carriers, PBXs, Microsoft Teams, cloud platforms, SIP trunks and enterprise networks can communicate reliably.
-M5 Technologies uses SBC-driven SIP normalization to improve interoperability, routing, topology hiding, security and real-time voice continuity.
+SIP normalization helps carriers, PBXs, Microsoft Teams, cloud voice platforms, SIP trunks and enterprise networks communicate reliably.
+M5 Technologies uses SBC-based normalization to reduce failed calls, protect network details, improve routing and simplify voice modernization.

 Before NormalizationINVITE sip:+18195550100